blackboard/protractor-sync/README.md

 # Tips

-* Do not set an implicit wait in protractor/selenium.
+* Do not set an implicit wait in Protractor/selenium.
 Set an implicit wait time using protractorSync.configure instead.
-* Turn off protractor synchronization (browser.ignoreSynchronization = true;) for faster tests.
+* Turn off Protractor synchronization (`browserSync.getBrowser().waitForAngularEnabled(false);`) for faster tests.
 You can also enable/disable it during portions of tests.
-* Always use findVisible, except for special situations where you want to select a hidden element.
+* Always use `findVisible`, except for special situations where you want to select a hidden element.
 * If you must manually pass a waitTimeMS, set it as a multiple of the implicitWaitTimeMs so it will scale on slower machines.

 # Build tasks